eth-protocol-fellows/protocol-studies/docs/eps/week10-research.md

-# Study Group Week 10 | The Ethereum fork-choice
+# Study Group Lecture 15 | The Ethereum fork-choice

-Week 10 research talk will cover a variety of topics related to the fork-choice of Ethereum, its evolution and its role in future upgrades.
+Last talk of the original study group covers a variety of topics related to the fork-choice of Ethereum, its evolution and its role in future upgrades.

 Watch the presentation by [Francesco](https://twitter.com/fradamt) on [StreamEth](https://streameth.org/65cf97e702e803dbd57d823f/epf_study_group) or [Youtube](https://www.youtube.com/watch?v=x-_2gAVFlw8).
 Presentation is [available here](https://github.com/eth-protocol-fellows/protocol-studies/blob/main/docs/eps/presentations/week10-research.pdf).